-Article 16, paragraph 2b of Provincial Law No. 1/2011 - introduced by the budgetadjustment Law No. 5/2019 - establishes that the Province may allocate contributions to Family Districts to cover the cost of territorial managers, who support the implementation of the Family District.
+Article 16, paragraph 2b of Provincial Law No. 1/2011 - introduced by the budget-adjustment Law No. 5/2019 - establishes that the Province may allocate contributions to

+Family Districts to cover the cost of territorial managers, who support the implementation of the Family District.
 Family Districts can receive the contribution only if their territorial managers are enrolled in the register referred to in Article 16, paragraph 2 of Provincial Law on Family Welfare.
 The beneficiaries of the contribution are public and private organizations referred to in Article 1, paragraph 1, letter b) of Provincial Law on Family Welfare, which take up the role of Lead Organizations of Family Districts, as described in paragraph 4.2 of the Family Districts Guidelines approved by resolution of the Provincial government No. 1898 of 12 October 2018.
-The territorial manager supports the process of planning, management, monitoring and evaluation of the work programs of the Family Districts are elected.
+The territorial manager supports the process of planning, management, monitoring and evaluation of the work programs of the Family Districts and ensures the continuity of activities, also when new municipal councils are elected.
 The territorial manager increases the relational capital of the territory by promoting exchange of information, stakeholders' loyalty, exchange of experiences and creation of economic opportunities.